 Is there anything you can cut from your typical monthly expenses?
 If you go out to eat frequently, you could start eating at home more and save quite a bit of money each month.
 If you spend money on a gym membership, working out at home for a while could help you save.
 Go through each of your monthly expenses to see where you can save money and put anything saved into your savings account.

 If you have any credit cards or other types of debt with high-interest rates, pay them off as quickly as possible.
 While this does cost a little bit right now, you’ll save a significant amount of money by avoiding interest on these cards.
-If you do need to keep a credit card open and usable, choose the one with the lowest interest rate.
+If you do need to keep a credit card open and usable, choose the one with the most competitive interest rate.
 Once the card is paid off, do not carry a balance on it.

 Borrow From a Retirement Plan

 Some retirement plans will allow penalty-free withdrawals to help those who are interested in buying a home.
 This means that money can be taken out to use as a down payment without any penalties applying, so it doesn’t cost a lot of money to take money out of the retirement plan early.
 If you have a company-sponsored 401(k) plan, talk to the payroll department to find out if you can take a withdrawal to use as a down payment.

 Do you have any investments?
 It may be a good idea to sell some of your investments.
 Cashing in stocks can allow you to bring in money that can be added to your down payment savings account.
 If you do sell investments, be aware of the tax implications and make sure that it is not going to cause any issues at the end of the year.
 Remember, a house is an investment, so that money will be back to work for you as soon as you buy a new home.